Plenyx/PlenBotLogUploader/README.md

 I recommend using the compress feature in the arcdps log settings.
 Otherwise the bot will try to archive it itself, which delays log uploads.

 ## Update
-The uploader keeps track of its version and the online available version.
+The uploader keeps track of its version and the vesion available online.
-When you start the executable, it will check for a new version.
-If update is available a prompt will be displayed.
+When you start the executable, it will check whether a new version is available.

 To update the bot you either need to overwrite the previous executable with the new one under the Release tab or you need to press the big **Update Uploader** button within the application.
+Alternatively, you can setup an automatic update if you toggle "automatically update the uploader".

 ## Uninstall/Reinstall
-To remove all application settings, remove the "PlenBotLogUploader.exe_Url_xxx" folders located in the "%AppData%\Plenyx's_Bad_Software" (for Releases < 66), delete app_settings.json (for Releases > 65), use "Reset all settings" button inside the application or launch the application with -resetsettings flag.
+To remove all application settings, remove the "app_settings.json" file located in the directory of the executable.

-To remove all the saved logs, remove the "uploaded_logs.csv" file located in the directory of the executable.
+To remove all saved arcdps logs, remove the "uploaded_logs.csv" file located in the directory of the executable.

-To remove all the saved boss data, remove the "boss_data.json" file located in the directory of the executable.
+To remove all saved boss data, remove the "boss_data.json" file located in the directory of the executable.

+To remove all saved teams, remove the "teams.json" file located in the directory of the executable.

-To remove all the saved Discord webhooks, remove the "discord_webhooks.json" file located in the directory of the executable.
+To remove all saved Discord webhooks, remove the "discord_webhooks.json" file located in the directory of the executable.

+To remove all saved arcdps plugin manager settings, remove the "arcdps_plugin_manager.json" file located in the directory of the executable.

-To remove all the saved remote server ping configurations, remove the "remote_pings.json" file located in the directory of the executable.
+To remove all saved remote server ping configurations, remove the "remote_pings.json" file located in the directory of the executable.

-To fully remove all the saved settings in the registry, use the enclosed "ResetSettings.reg" file in the release tab.
+To fully remove all the saved settings in the Windows registry, use the enclosed "ResetSettings.reg" file in the release tab.

 ## Features
 * arcdps log uploads